ntuscds/scds-academics-website/docs/career/cs-fields/machine-learning-researcher.md

 The term "AI" has been around for decades, but only recently has it become a game changer.
 My interest in AI sparked during high school after watching the AlphaGo [documentary](https://www.youtube.com/watch?v=WXuK6gekU1Y).
 As a chess and Go player, I was fascinated by how a machine could defeat top human players in a game long thought too complex for computers.
 That moment was stuck with me for a long time, and I knew I wanted to be part of this journey.

-When I got into NTU’s Data Science and AI program, I started learning even before university began—taking the DeepLearning.ai course.
+When I got into NTU's Data Science and AI program, I started learning even before university began—taking the DeepLearning.ai course.
 I loved the math behind neural networks and seeing it applied in real life, like building my first cat vs dog classifier from scratch.
 This was the start of my AI journey.

 <!-- <figure style="text-align: center;">
   <img src="../images/cat-vs-dog.jpg" alt="First Capstone Project: Cat vs Dog">